Decolonial city tour

 The first Morrison book I read was God Help the Child, published in 2015, though it originally had the working title The Wrath of the Children.
 This novel explores the relationship between Bride and her mother, Sweetness, and how colorism deeply impacted both of their lives.
 It's a reflection on the internalized effects of racism and misogyny, blending magical realism with piercing social critique.
 Morrison's use of striking imagery, such as Bride's body becoming infantilized as she loses her breasts and her ear piercings heal up, underscores the novel's themes of identity and self-acceptance.
 The story is a masterful exploration of the lengths we go to seek validation and affection from those we love, even when that love is conditional or destructive.

 Morrison's impact on literature, particularly for Black women, is undeniable.
 Black women have always been integral to storytelling, despite often being erased from mainstream narratives.
 Morrison's work reminds us of this truth, offering tenderness mixed with righteous anger, complex relationships, and an artistry in writing that continues to influence the literary world.
-Today, I'd like to share two books that, in my view, carry on Morrison's legacy of nuanced storytelling and emotional depth
+Today, I'd like to share two books that, in my view, carry on Morrison's legacy of nuanced storytelling and emotions.

 Nudibranch by Irenosen Okojie